Ómicron: What are the symptoms of the covid variant? They may not fit the ‘clinical picture’ of delta

 Loss of smell

-Loss of smell remains the strongest indicator of a Covid-19 infection, regardless of a person’s age, sex, or severity of illness.
-Although people with COVID-19 may not lose their sense of smell completely, it can undergo changes, so you may not be able to perceive strong aromas and your sense of taste is also affected, so that food have a different taste or appear bland.
+Loss of smell remains the strongest indicator of a COVID-19 infection, regardless of a person’s age, sex, or severity of illness.
+Although it is possible that people with COVID-19 do not lose their sense of smell completely, it can undergo changes, so you may not be able to perceive strong aromas and your sense of taste is also affected, so that food have a different taste or appear bland.

 Persistent cough

 It is generally accepted that a persistent cough is one of the three main symptoms of COVID-19 but, according to the ZOE study, only about four in 10 people with the virus suffer from it.
 In this context, “persistent” means coughing many times a day, “for half a day or more.”
-A cough caused by COVID-19 is usually a dry cough, compared to a chest cough that produces phlegm or mucus, and which may indicate a bacterial infection.
-A persistent cough tends to appear a few days after illness and usually lasts for about four to five days.
+The cough caused by COVID-19 is usually a dry cough, compared to a chest cough that produces phlegm or mucus, and that can indicate a bacterial infection.
+A persistent cough tends to appear a few days after the illness and usually lasts about four to five days.

 Getting tested is crucial